Freddie Mercury: Zanzibar and India

-Mercury was born Farrokh Bulsara in Stone Town in the British protectorate of Zanzibar (now part of Tanzania) on 5 September 1946.
-His parents, Bomi and Jer Bulsara, (Note: The Bulsara family gets its name from Bulsar, now Valsad, a city and district that is now in the Indian state of Gujarat.
-In the 17th century, Bulsar was one of the five centres of the Zoroastrian religion (the other four were also in what is today Gujarat) and consequently "Bulsara" is a relatively common name among Parsi Zoroastrians.) were from the Parsi community of western India.
-The Bulsaras had origins in the city of Bulsar (now Valsad) in Gujarat.
+Mercury was born Farrokh Bulsara in Stone Town in the British protectorate of Zanzibar (now part of Tanzania), in East Africa on 5 September 1946.
+He was born with four extra incisors, to which some have attributed his enhanced vocal range.
+His parents, Bomi and Jer Bulsara, were Indian Gujarati Parsi, from western India.
 (Note: On Mercury's birth certificate, his parents identified as "Nationality: British Indian" and "Race: Parsi".
-The Parsis are an ethnic group of Persian origin and have lived on the Indian subcontinent for more than a thousand years.)
+The Parsis are an ethnic group of Persian origin and have lived on the Indian subcontinent for more than a thousand years.

+The Bulsara family gets its name from Bulsar, now Valsad, a city and district that is now in the Indian state of Gujarat.
+In the 17th century, Bulsar was one of the five centres of the Zoroastrian religion (the other four were also in what is today Gujarat) and consequently Bulsara is a relatively common name among Parsi Zoroastrians.)
 He had a younger sister, Kashmira (b.
 1952).